 Singing is essentially the sound made by the vibrations of your vocal cords.
 These vibrations are caused not only by the muscles but also by the air that moves through them.
 The less air you have, the more strain you end up putting on your muscles to create the sound.

 This could potentially damage your voice and isn’t sustainable for singers in the long term.
 This is especially true for anyone singing high notes.
 We naturally tend to use more air with high notes so if you don’t breath properly, the high notes will put even more strain on your voice.
 Focusing on your breathing will make sure that you have the capacity for high notes and maintain a healthy voice.

 Why do singers need to perform breathing exercises?

-Breath control exercises are essential as a singer and you’ll need them to perform, if you lose your breath and stop singing, you risk ruining your reputation.
+You’ll need breathing exercises to for a good warm-up and for whenever you perform.
+If you lose your breath and stop singing, you risk ruining your reputation.
 Many people with breathing problems use voice lessons as a way of improving the issue, but there are some breathing exercises and techniques which you can try yourself at home.

-Do you need to perform breath control exercises daily?
+Do you need to perform breath control exercises for singers daily?